The Best Running Backpacks For Long Runs Or Commuting

 Reasons to avoid

-The Montage Gecko VP12+ backpack hugs the body so snugly it feels more like a running top than a bag, and thanks to the three straps across the chest – two that hook in and one easy-to-adjust Velcro strap – you can get a very tight fit with no bouncing even when pounding down hills.
+The Montane Gecko VP12+ backpack hugs the body so snugly I found it more like a running top than a bag, and thanks to the three straps across the chest—two that hook in and one easy-to-adjust Velcro strap—you can get a very tight fit with no bouncing even when pounding down hills.

-There are so many pockets on the Gecko VP12+ it can actually get confusing when you’re running, so we’d advise having a system in place so you know which of the numerous pouches and zip pockets to reach for when hunting for a certain item.
-You can put soft flask water bottles in the front straps, or a hydration bladder in the back, and the fabric of the backpack is treated with Polygiene so it won’t start to smell even after several sweaty runs.
+There are so many pockets on the Gecko VP12+ it can actually get confusing when you’re running, so I’d advise having a system in place so you know which of the numerous pouches and zip pockets to reach for when you want a certain item.
+You can put soft flask water bottles in the front straps or a hydration bladder in the back, and the fabric of the backpack is treated with Polygiene so it won’t start to smell even after several sweaty runs.

 The Best Running Backpacks For Commuting